- ?What are the hours of Noah's Ark at the Skirball?

 - ?I hear there's a rainbow mist arbor in the outdoor arroyo garden outside Noah's Ark.
 Should we bring a change of clothes?

-Note: To reduce water use in response to drought conditions, the rainbow mist arbor outside Noah’s Ark will be operational 12:00–4:50 p.m. on Thursdays and weekends only.
+In order to reduce water use in response to drought conditions, the rainbow mist arbor outside Noah's Ark will be turned off until further notice.
 Thank you for your support of water conservation.

 - ?May I drop my children off in the Noah's Ark galleries, while I view a different exhibition or do something else?